rust-lang/rust/src/doc/trpl/strings.md

 `"Hello there."` is a string literal and its type is `&'static str`.
 String literal is a string slice that is statically allocated, meaning that it’s saved inside our compiled program, and exists for the entire duration it runs.
 The `greeting` binding is a reference to this statically allocated string.
+Any function expecting a string slice will also accept a string literal.

 String literals can span multiple lines.
 There are two forms.
 The first will include the newline and the leading spaces: